guybenr/WhatsAppWeb/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# WhatsApp Web Client Side

+The project use React and Bootstrap, the two libaries that being used in the project are:

+1.react-router-dom
+2.react-bootstrap

 ## Available Scripts